zyzyva/zyzyva_telemetry/README.md

 This will:
 - Generate a test helper for health endpoint testing
+- Add test configuration for a temporary test database
-- Show detailed integration instructions
+- Show detailed integration instructions with proper pipeline setup

-- Provide example configuration
+Follow the printed instructions to:
+1. Initialize monitoring in your `application.ex`
+2. Add correlation tracking to your browser pipeline
+3. Add the health endpoint with proper pipeline routing
+4. Create health endpoint tests

 ### Manual Setup